All Episodes

 Correct.

-Uh making phone calls, you know, trying to find out the correct information on the child, and of course, by that time you know that this isn't his child.
+Making phone calls, you know, trying to find out the correct information on the child.

-Of course, it turns out to be his niece who moved in with him the last uh few months of the year.
+Of course, it turns out to be his niece who moved in with him the last few months of the year.

-America's listen to me, there's thousands and thousands of dollars that me personally saw go out.
+There's thousands and thousands of dollars that me personally saw go out.

 Thousands and thousands to people who don't get it.

-After talking to my when I talked to my kids telling them what I was seeing, they would say, Yeah, Mom, we see it all the time.
+After talking to my, when I talked to my kids, telling them what I was seeing, they would say, yeah, mom, we see it all the time.

 We hear it all the time.